influxdata/docs-v2/content/influxdb/v2.2/reference/cli/influx/auth/active.md

 influx auth active --id 06c86c40a9f36000
 ```

 **Note:** For an overview of tokens and how they work see [Manage tokens](/influxdb/v2.2/security/tokens/).
-For more information on viewing tokens see [View tokens](/influxdb/v2.2/security/tokens/view-tokens/).
+For more information on viewing tokens, see [View tokens](/influxdb/v2.2/security/tokens/view-tokens/).